-The School will have the highest expectations of all staff and all students.
+The Island Free School will have the highest expectations of all staff and all students.
 A rigorous and robust system for monitoring and tracking will underpin our efforts to ensure that all of our students are making good to outstanding progress in all areas.
 Staff will be supported in developing outstanding lessons through our coaching observation programme.

 V4.
-An innovative school with a longer day that includes a full and varied extra-curricular programme for all staff and all students.
+An innovative school with a longer day that includes a full and varied extra-curricular programme for all students.

-The School includes a mandatory extra-curricular hour which will offer a wide range of enrichment activities and academic intervention for all students supported by all staff (teaching and non-teaching), by parents and by members of the wider community.
+Our school will include a mandatory extra-curricular hour which will offer a wide range of enrichment activities and academic intervention for all students supported by all staff (teaching and non-teaching), by parents and by members of the wider community.